Where can I watch Australian Open 2023? TV channel, streaming and more

 Everything you need to know as the opening grand slam of the season heats up in Melbourne

-The Australian Open continues on Sunday with Novak Djokovic and Iga Swiatek, the favourites, still on course to win the opening grand slam of the tennis season.
+The Australian Open continues on Tuesday with Novak Djokovic still on course to win the opening grand slam of the tennis season.

-Andy Murray was the story of the first week at Melbourne Park after his epic five-set victories over Matteo Berrettini and Thanasi Kokkinakis, but the exhausted 35-year-old’s memorable run was put to an end in a gripping four-set defeat to Roberto Bautista Agut on Saturday.
+The nine-time champion was in supreme form as he crushed Alex De Minaur in straight-sets on Monday, as he put concerns surrounding his hamstring injury to ease with an outstanding performance against the last remaining home hopeful on the Rod Laver Arena.

-Djokovic has been battling with a hamstring injury on his return to the Australian Open, following his dramatic deportation from the country 12 months ago, but prevailed against Grigor Dimitrov to reach the fourth round despite looking uncomfortable with his leg.
+Women’s world No 1 Iga Swiatek was knocked out by Wimbledon champion Elena Rybakina, and the Kazakh is now one of the favourites to win the tournament, alongside Jessica Pegula.
+The American will face two-time Australian Open winner Victoria Azarenka as the quarter-finals begin on Tuesday.

-World number one Swiatek looks to continue her march towards the final against Wimbledon champion Elena Rybakina, while Coco Gauff and Jessica Pegula lead the American charge in the women’s draw.
+Andy Murray was the story of the first week at Melbourne Park after his epic five-set victories over Matteo Berrettini and Thanasi Kokkinakis, but the exhausted 35-year-old’s memorable run was put to an end in a gripping four-set defeat to Roberto Bautista Agut.

 How to watch the Australian Open 2023